Hkaalis1212/mindease/README.md

 # AI Employee for Therapists

 This project is a mobile application that serves as an AI-powered assistant for therapists and their patients.
-The application provides a chatbot interface for various tasks, including appointment scheduling, session note-taking, session summaries, billing/payments, and AI-assisted journaling.
+It provides a chatbot interface for various tasks, including appointment scheduling, session note-taking, session summaries, billing and payments, and AI-assisted journaling.

 ## Project Structure